MOLIS/api-documentation/post-images.md

 </table>

 #### Request fields
-The endpoint expects either a single image object or an array of image objects.
-The expected image object looks like this:
+The endpoint expects an array of objects with the following fields:

 <table>
   <tr>